WJTung/DSA_final/README.md

 + *merge* : merge two accounts into one
 + *search* : search the history of transfer

 We used the pointer of the *struct History* to store the transferring history in an account so that the history can be modified simultaneously in both accounts when a *merge* operation is processed.
 We tried *map*, *hash table (unordered_map)*, *trie*, *ternary tree* for storing accounts.
+We ranked number one among more than fifty teams in the judge system before the final rejudgement.
+Please refer to *report.pdf* for more details.